C3BI-pasteur-fr/python-course-1/source/Variables.rst

 Immutable objects
 =================

-As I mentinoned in previous paragraph imutable objects are objects that we **cannot** change the state (the value).
+As I mentioned in previous paragraph immutable objects are objects that we **cannot** change the state (the value).
 We can rebind the reference which was refer to an immutable object to a **new** object with an other value, but we cannot change the value of the object itself.
 We already seen immutable objects, int, str.
 There is a lot of other data types which are